reallamona/video-analyzer-tool/README.md

-# Customized Video Reviewer
+# Video Reviewer Tool

-This tool is primarily used for personal research.
+This tool is primarily used for personal research as it was customized to my preference.

 Feel free to use it; it's safe and reliable.